biolink/biolink-model/docs/ModelOrganismDatabase.md

  * [MicroRNA](MicroRNA.md)
  * [NucleicAcidEntity](NucleicAcidEntity.md) - A nucleic acid entity is a molecular entity characterized by availability in gene databases of nucleotide-based sequence representations of its precise sequence; for convenience of representation, partial sequences of various kinds are included.
  * [OrganismTaxon](OrganismTaxon.md) - A classification of a set of organisms.
 Example instances: NCBITaxon:9606 (Homo sapiens), NCBITaxon:2 (Bacteria).
 Can also be used to represent strains or subspecies.
  * [PhenotypicFeature](PhenotypicFeature.md) - A combination of entity and quality that makes up a phenotyping statement.
+An observable characteristic of an  individual resulting from the interaction of its genotype with its molecular and physical environment.
+A combination of entity and quality that makes up a phenotyping statement.
  * [Polypeptide](Polypeptide.md) - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
  * [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md) - A collection of individuals from the same taxonomic class distinguished by one or more characteristics.
 Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes.
  * [Publication](Publication.md) - Any published piece of information.
 Can refer to a whole publication, its encompassing publication (i.e. journal or book) or to a part of a publication, if of significant knowledge scope (e.g. a figure, figure legend, or section highlighted by NLP).
 The scope is intended to be general and include information published on the web, as well as printed materials, either directly or in one of the Publication Biolink category subclasses.